Johnston’s Crocodile, Crocodylus johnstoni

-These crocs are gray or olive-brown with darker mottling or bands on the upper body, tail and sometimes on the snout, with a lighter underside.
-They have smooth, narrow, tapering snouts and a mouth lined with 68 to 72 sharp teeth.
+This croc is gray or olive-brown with a lighter underside and darker mottling or bands on the upper body, tail and sometimes snout.
+It has a smooth, narrow, tapering snout and a mouth lined with 68 to 72 sharp teeth.
 The fourth tooth on either side of the bottom jaw protrudes outward and can be seen when the animal's mouth is closed.

-In the dry season, females lay about 20 eggs in sandy hollows, which they protect until they are hatched.
-Hatchlings call from within the egg, before hatching.
+In the dry season, females lay about 20 eggs in sandy hollows, which they protect until they hatch.
+Hatchlings call from within the egg before hatching.
 An adult female responds by excavating the nest, picking them up in her mouth and carrying them to the water.

 In the wild, juveniles feed on insects, crustaceans and small fish.
 Larger crocodiles extend their diet to include amphibians, bats, large fish and land mammals.
 Adult crocodiles are sometimes cannibalistic and may eat juveniles.
 The Aquarium's crocodiles are fed fish, chicks and mice.

 This species is restricted to the tropical regions of northern Australia (Queensland, Northern Territory and Western Australia) and is found mainly in freshwater lakes, rivers and wetlands.

-In the past, this species was at risk of extinction because crocs were hunted for their skins.
-This species, no longer at risk, has made a dramatic comeback due to conservation through protection and sustainable farming.
-Habitat destruction is now the major threat to these animals.
-Population estimates differ, but there are probably about 100,000 individuals in the wild.
+In the past, this species was at risk of extinction because crocodiles were hunted for their skin.
+The population has made a comeback due to protection and sustainable farming, and there are an estimated 100,000 individuals in the wild.
+Habitat destruction is still a major threat.

 Adult crocodiles, black kites, whistling kites, turtles and large fish eat juveniles, and lizards prey upon nests.
 Some aboriginal people hunt these crocs for food.

 Back to the Top